JeroenMampaey/DirectX11_CUDA_SPH_fluid_simulator/README.md

 ## [2D_with_CUDA](./2D_with_CUDA/)

 Folder that contains code for a CUDA accelerated 2D SPH simulator.
-The code is optimized specifically for an Rtx 3060 Laptop GPU but should run on any NVIDIA GPU that supports [Cooperative Groups](https://developer.nvidia.com/blog/cooperative-groups/) though shared memory constraints can possibly limit the maximum number of simulated particles.

 # Todo